coder-clan/whistle-parent/README.md

 ## Configuration

-The Whistle uses Spring Cloud Stream, so all the configuration of Spring Cloud Stream could be adjusted.
+The Whistle uses Spring Cloud Stream, so all the configuration properties of Spring Cloud Stream could be adjusted.
 Please refer to
 <a href="https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/">Spring Cloud Stream Documentation</a>
 for more.
-The Whistle changed some of these configuration Items, please check <code>
+The Whistle has changed some of these configuration items.
+Please check <code>org.coderclan.whistle.spring-cloud-stream.properties</code> for details.
-org.coderclan.whistle.spring-cloud-stream.properties</code>.

-The Whistle introduces some configuration items to change its behavior, <code>org.coderclan.whistle.*</code>, please check the application.yml in the module whistle-example-producer for details.
+The Whistle introduces some configuration properties to change its behavior, <code>org.coderclan.whistle.*</code>, please check the <code>application.yml</code> in the module whistle-example-producer for details.